IBM/TDD-NodeJS-Containers/README.md

 The JavaScript unit-test framework testing library we will use for TDD in this code pattern is [Jest](https://jestjs.io/).

+### Unit-tests are the main type of tests on TDD
+There are a number of types of tests in software; however, in TDD, unit-tests are the tests that we are concerned with.
+Unit-tests are derived from feature requests or bug fixes and they are written first.
+Consequently unit-tests then become self documentation of the system.

+Jest Unit-Tests use the popular  `describe` `it` and `expect` syntax as seen here in [src/services/countryCurrencyCodeHandler.test.js](https://github.com/IBM/TDD-NodeJS-Containers/blob/master/src/services/countryCurrencyCodeHandler.test.js#L17-L26)

+It's important that unit-tests are deterministic (i.e. do not have side-effects) like calling an external API, so we use the use the concept of mocking data, which ensures that when tests run the expected results are `hard coded`, thereby ensuring that tests do not use data that changes over time.
+For example base currency rate for USD may be `8.11` today, but tomorrow it could be `8.45`.
+An example of mock data may be seen in the test [src/services/serviceHandler.test.js](https://github.com/IBM/TDD-NodeJS-Containers/blob/master/src/services/serviceHandler.test.js#L11-L22)

 ### When you have completed this code pattern, you will understand how to: